fanteastick/quartz-test/content/hobbies/cool things online/Docker best practices.md

 >
 > Consider an explicit UID/GID.
 >
 > Users and groups in an image are assigned a non-deterministic UID/GID in that the "next" UID/GID is assigned regardless of image rebuilds.
-So, if it’s critical, you should assign an explicit UID/GID.
+So, if it's critical, you should assign an explicit UID/GID.

 > **Note**
 >